 Sounding Out.
 An exploration of natural acoustics, architecture and sacred sites.

-in situ improvisations, inspired by the spirit (and the acoustics) of a location, and by the now.
+in situ improvisations, inspired by the spirit and the special characteristics of a location.

 hervé perez, soprano saxophone, ⓒ 2011